franconte98/Kvoke/README.md

 - <b>To Create a Cluster:</b> Run Kvoke from a machine on the same network as your virtual machines.
 The script will guide you through the process of setting up your desired cluster topology.

 - <b>To Join a Node:</b> Execute Kvoke directly on the node you wish to add to an existing cluster.
 Follow the on-screen prompts and select the "Join" option when prompted.

+Currently, `Kvoke` supports only Debian-based Linux distributions (such as Debian and Ubuntu), but support for additional distributions will be available soon.

 ## About Kvoke